Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

-The input to HART (cf. Fig.~\ref{fig:HARToverview}) is a window of data $\boldsymbol{x} \in \mathbb{R}^{W,3*S}$ of W window time-length, composed of data provided from $S$ sensors, each having three channels (X, Y, Z axis).
-In practice, the continuous input data is segmented by a window of size W samples without overlap.
-For the remainder of the paper, we use a setting where $S = 2$ since most datasets contain only accelerometer and gyroscope data.
-However, HART can accommodate more sensors, which is later shown in section \ref{multisensor}.
+The entire pipeline is now explained.
+First, let us note that inputs to HART are non-overlapping windows of data $\boldsymbol{x} \in \mathbb{R}^{W,3*S}$ where $W$ is the length of the input window and $S$ is the number of sensors, each having $3$ channels corresponding to the X, Y, and Z axes.
+For the remainder of the paper, we use a setting where $W = 128$ and $S = 2$ since most datasets contain only accelerometer and gyroscope data.
+Let us stress, however, that the architecture has been designed to accommodate more input sources.